fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 A production build of applications created with <i>create-react-app</i> can be created with command [npm run build](https://github.com/facebookincubator/create-react-app#npm-run-build-or-yarn-build).

-Lets run this command from the <i>root of the frontend project</i>.
+Let's run this command from the <i>root of the frontend project</i>.

 This creates a directory called <i>build</i> (which contains the only html-file of our application, <i>index.html</i> ) which contains the directory <i>static</i>.
 [Minified](<https://en.wikipedia.org/wiki/Minification_(programming)>) version of our applications JavaScript code will be generated to the <i>static</i>  directory.
 Even though the application code is in multiple files, all of the JavaScript will be minified into one file.
 Actually all of the code from all of the applications dependencies will also be minified into this single file.